 Though it depends on your destination and the time of year, you’ll end up getting the best value for your points by booking shorter one-way flights between major cities — for example, between Phoenix (PHX) and Las Vegas (LAS) or Los Angeles (LAX).

-A sample search for a one-way flight from Phoenix (PHX) to Las Vegas (LAS) in May 2025, for example, revealed options from 5,500 Rapid Rewards points, plus $5.60 in taxes and fees.
+A sample search for a one-way flight from Phoenix (PHX) to Las Vegas (LAS) in May 2025, for example, reveals flight options from 5,500 Rapid Rewards points, plus $5.60 in taxes and fees.
 The cash value for that same flight was $79.48, which means you’d be getting a value of about 1.3 cents per point for this redemption.

 Since Southwest Airlines also serves international routes, you could end up saving on trips from Southern California or South Florida to Mexico and the Caribbean.